lopezdsr/sql-query/sqlref/sql_functions.md

 ## decode
 {: #decode}

-decode(bin, charset) - Decodes the first argument using the second argument character set.
+decode(bin, charset) - Decodes the first argument by using the second argument character set.

 **Example of an SQL function usage fragment:**